AASanusi/balln/README.md

 ### Features Left to Implement
 - To add another model to which users are able to like / unlike other users comments.
 - To add another model to which users are able to reply to other users comments.
-- To add highlight videos of football matches on the home page.
+- To add a home page that shows highlight videos of football matches.
-- To add categories section on the home page.
+- To add categories section on the home page so Users can choose categories they want to interact with.

 ## Technologies Used